 Students who are currently enrolled on campus in a degree or certificate program are allowed to charge items and services to their accounts.
 Campus services that permit student account charges include the Campus Store, Student Affairs, the food service locations on campus, and other providers.

-Bankcard, ACH, check, wire transfer, International to US funds conversion, and cash payments are accepted.
+Bankcard, ACH, check, wire transfer, International to U.S. funds conversion, and cash payments are accepted.
 Checks should be made payable to Loma Linda University and should indicate the student's ID number to ensure that the correct account is credited.
 International students can also make payments in their local currency through the Flywire Service.
-In case a payment is returned, a $25 returned item fee will be assessed.
-Payments are accepted in person at Student Finance, by mail, through the Student Service Center drop box, and online at <llu.edu/central/ssweb/studentfinance>.
-Account refunds resulting from financial aid, tuition refunds, or other payments may be credited back to any bankcard used—to the extent of the card payment made—before a refund check or direct deposit will be issued.
+In case a payment is returned, a $25 returned-item fee will be assessed.
+Payments are accepted online at http://www.llu.edu/students/student-finance/, by mail, and in person at Student Finance.
+Account credits resulting from financial aid, tuition refunds, or other payments and adjustments, may be credited back to any bankcard used—to the extent of the card payment made—before a refund direct deposit or check will be issued.

-Please note that student identification cards are required for enrolled students to obtain service at the Student Service Center.
+Please note that student identification cards are required for enrolled students to obtain services at the Student Services Center.
 (LLU HEALTH employees may present their employee ID cards in lieu of student ID.)

 Students who have credit balances on their accounts after all University charges are covered may request a withdrawal of these funds.
 Each account withdrawal must be requested by the student.
-Withdrawals will be processed as checks or direct deposits; no cash withdrawals or automatic account withdrawal services are available.
+Withdrawals will be processed as direct deposits or checks; no cash withdrawals or automatic account withdrawal services are available.

-Student withdrawal requests made in person at the Student Finance cashier’s window, by fax during office hours, or online before midnight on Tuesday of each week will be processed on Thursday of that week.
+Student withdrawal requests made online, in person at the Student Finance cashier’s window, or by fax during office hours, completed before midnight on Tuesday of each week, will be processed on Thursday of that week.
 Students may also request rush withdrawal processing for next business day service.
 A $20 processing fee is charged.

 Checks will be available for pickup after 11:00 a.m. at the Student Finance cashier’s window each business day, or they can be mailed.